mstksg/inCode/copy/entries/machines-1.md

 True
 ~~~

-Not that there is in general really no way to ever access the `n` internally.
+Note that there is in general really no way to ever access the `n` internally.
+It is completely sealed off from the world, except by explicit design.
+Here,
-We only "offer" a way to "set" it using our input.
+we choose to only "offer" a way to "set" it using our input.

-Now it should be clear the three distinct concepts --- the input, output, and
+Now it the three distinct concepts --- the input, output, and
-state.
+state --- should be clear.

 *   The "input" again is a `Maybe Int` where we can choose to reset the march
     of the state.